Health Department leadership

 Jeff Harbison oversees the department’s financial and administrative services.
 He has worked at Clark County Public Health since 1998.
 Jeff was born, raised and educated in Clark County.
 He earned a BA in business administration from Washington State University-Vancouver after receiving an AA in accounting from Clark College.
 He serves on the Board for the Washington Amateur Softball Association and Clark County Children’s Sharing Project.

-As Chief Operations Officer, Roxanne Wolfe ensures the delivery of effective services and programs that improve the health of Clark County residents.
+As Community Health and Safety Director, Roxanne Wolfe ensures the delivery of effective services and programs that improve the health of Clark County residents.
 Roxanne joined the department in January, 2015.
 She previously worked as a Health and Wellness Consultant and Health Benefits Administrator, overseeing development and implementation of health and wellness programs and health education for more than 8,000 employees and dependents.

 She has a MPH from Loma Linda University and an MPA from California State University.